Skip to main content

 Updated over a week ago

-Click on Policy Management > Create new policy
+1) Go to Policy Management > Create new policy.

-If you choose "New policy from scratch", choose the policy you want to add.
+4) If starting from scratch, choose the policy type you want to add.

 • Note, that the "β€”" sign will set the value to null ("unset" option) because there are some boolean fields that have an "unset" option.